overviewer/Minecraft-Overviewer/README.rst

     https://overviewer.org/blog/

+**PLEASE NOTE: Overviewer is currently unmaintained.
+PRs will not be merged and issues will not be addressed.
+The website and repository will remain online and accessible.**

 The Minecraft Overviewer is a command-line tool for rendering high-resolution maps of Minecraft worlds.
 It generates a set of static html and image files and uses Leaflet to display a nice interactive map.